OpenStackweb/openstack-org/installation.md

 Upon completion of the Vagrant install process, your development environment will be fully functional and the web server will be running.
 You can check this by opening your browser and entering **local.openstack.org**

-**Note: **If you can’t see the OpenStack website in your browser, you may need to restart the Nginx server.
+**Note:** If you can’t see the OpenStack website in your browser, you may need to restart the Nginx server.

-**Working with your development environment **
+**Working with your development environment**

 **VAGRANT** - Use the below commands from the Terminal to stop and restart a vagrant session.
-You will always type "vagrant up" from the project directory to re-start or recreate the same project.
+You will always type "vagrant up" from the project directory to restart or recreate the same project.
 You can have multiple projects in different directories with their own clone of the OpenStack website repository.

 * Useful Vagrant commands run from terminal in the openstack-org directory (~/vagrant/openstack-org)